GNS-Foundation/trip-protocol/draft-ayerbe-trip-protocol.md

 # Relationship to Other Geo-Location Proposals {#related-work}

-Several Internet-Drafts in the RATS and WIMSE working groups address aspects of location attestation.
+Several Internet-Drafts proposed in the RATS and WIMSE working groups address aspects of location attestation.
 This appendix positions TRIP relative to four such proposals.